Palynology and Microvertebrata of the Palaeozoic: Research

 Palynology and Microvertebrata of the Palaeozoic

-The current research projects in the section are mainly focused on the Palaeozoic era, in particular related to the Devonian research in our department.
+The current research projects in the section are mainly focused on the Palaeozoic era, in particular related to the Devonian research in our division.
 They are primarily embedded in the Research Field IV “Biodiversity and Earth System Dynamics” and its Research Activity (Ra 4.1) “Evolving Earth and Environment” (EEE).

 They are also in context with the International Geoscience Programme (IGCP 499) “Devonian land-sea interaction: Evolution of Ecosystems and Climate” (DEVEC) including the Turkish-German cooperation subproject DEVEC-TR, and its follower project Devonian Cycles and Global Events in the Northern Gondwanan Taurides’ (DECENT), respectively, initiated by our Devon Working Group.
 The majority of ongoing research is involved in interdisciplinary projects and is carried out in cooperation with colleagues from Germany and partners all over the world and the international and national Subcommission on Devonian Stratigraphy (SDS).
 Below are some examples of our projects.

 Rhenish Massif and Eifel hills